-Moreover, the Board of the Insurance Company, together with the outsourced managed function drive and monitor the system of governance to ensure that the Group's established functions, controls and systems are effective and in line with the Group's policies and regulatory requirements.
+Moreover, the Board of the Insurance Company drives and monitors the system of governance to ensure that the Company's established functions, controls and systems are effective and in line with the Company's policies and regulatory requirements.
 This is achieved through established polices, processes, key function holders, committee meetings and board meetings.